geotools/geotools/docs/user/tutorial/datastore/intro.rst

 #.
 You can check against the completed :download:`pom.xml <artifacts/pom.xml>`

 #.
-Create our test-data in file:`src/test/resources`
+Create a directory `src/test/resources` and in there create package `org.geotools.tutorial.csv`.
+Then add locations.csv to this package.

    * package: org.geotools.tutorial.csv
    * file: locations.csv

    .. literalinclude:: artifacts/locations.csv

    Download :download:`locations.csv <artifacts/locations.csv>`.

 #.
-Here is a JUnit4 test case to confirm JavaCSV is available and can read our file:
+Below is a JUnit4 test case to confirm JavaCSV is available and can read our file.
+Create a directory `src/test/java` and in there create package `org.geotools.tutorial.csv`.
+Then add CSVTest.java to the package:

    .. literalinclude:: /../src/main/java/org/geotools/tutorial/csv/CSVTest.java
       :language: java